plantgenomicslab/BCH709/_episodes/Genome_assembly_2.md

 conda create -n postprocess python=3 -y conda activate postprocess conda install -y -c bioconda pilon bwa samtools

+mkdir pilon ## at your genome assembly folder
 ```
 Pilon uses read alignment analysis to diagnose, report, and automatically improve de novo genome assemblies as well as call variants.
 Pilon then outputs a FASTA file containing an improved representation of the genome from the read data and an optional VCF file detailing variation seen between the read data and the input genome.